oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/Readme.md

 * OCI Paid Account
 * Access to OCI Document Understanding preview SDK (request access here)

-The purpose of this workshop was to give you an overview of the Key Value Detection service without going into the details and more advanced scenarios.
+The purpose of this workshop is to give you an overview of the Key Value Extraction service without going into the details and more advanced scenarios.

 Follow the lab order below.
 It should take about 2.5-3 hours to complete the entire workshop.